mdn/project-template/CONTRIBUTOR_ROLES.md

 Meet one or more of the following requirements on a monthly basis:

-- Two or more accepted pull requests.
+- Two or more accepted pull requests that resolves two or more issues.
+(TODO: link to finding an issue)
-- Reviewed three or more pull requests.
-- Resolved two or more issues.
 - Must have been contributing for at least two months.
 - Must be actively contributing to at least one project area.
-- Must have two sponsors who are also Organization Members.
 - Have two factor authentication enabled for their GitHub account.
 - Have enabled [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).